 Step 1: Choose Your Fabric

 Buy a heavy terry cloth or Egyptian cotton with combed loops.
 The heavier the cotton, the more absorbent.
 You want to purchase the fabric by the yard, and this depends on how many towels you want to make.
 The average bath towel is 30 x 48 inches, but you can alter the size as desired.
 Both fabrics can be found at most fabric stores or you can purchase the fabric online at such websites as fabric.com and jandofabrics.com.

 Set up your sewing machine on a work table with plenty of extra space.
 Plug in the machine and thread with a cotton-wrapped polyester thread, according to machine directions.

-Once the fabric is cut into the size that you want, using straight sewing pins and your measuring tape, fold all edges 1/2 inch.
+Using straight sewing pins and your measuring tape, fold all edges 1/2 inch.
 Pin the edges every 2 inches to keep the folds in place.

-After you have completed the fold along the edges, sew the edges up using a tight zigzag thread pattern.
+Sew the edges up using a tight zigzag thread pattern.
 (Most sewing machines have a zigzag setting.)
 Stay closest to the inner edge, not the outer part of it.
 Go over the edges a second time.
 Trim any hanging threads.

-Now that the towel is trimmed and sewn, place towels into the washing machine.
+Place towels into the washing machine.
 Wash and dry two to three times to rid the fabric of fuzz and loose fabric.

 You can wash and dry the fabric first before hemming the outer edges.
 Just cut an even edge afterward since the edges will fray in the washing machine.